dedalozzo/reindex/README.md

 Some of the supported features are:

-- Questions and answers
+- Questions and answers (with comments)
-- Posts and comments
+- Posts and replies
 - Versioning
 - Peer reviewing
 - Tags and synonyms (merging is also supported)